ON THIS PAGE: You will learn about the different types of treatments doctors use for children with DIG. Use the menu to see other pages.

 Side effects from surgery for DIG can vary.
 Before surgery, talk with your child’s health care team about the possible side effects from the specific surgery your child will have and how they can be relieved or managed.
 Learn more about the basics of surgery.

+Occasionally, chemotherapy is used for children with DIG.
 Chemotherapy is the use of drugs to destroy tumor cells, usually by keeping those cells from growing, dividing, and making more cells.
-Chemotherapy is rarely used for children with DIG.
 Chemotherapy may sometimes be used to slow or stop the growth of DIG when surgery is not an option.
 It also may be given before surgery to shrink the tumor or to destroy any tumor remaining after surgery.

 Physical, emotional, and social effects of a brain tumor